-A new psychological profile says that Hassan Nasrallah “deeply fears “ a military attack by Israel.
-The 2006 Lebanon War had a profound effect on the Hezbollah leader and dented his confidence in predicting Israeli moves, the detailed analysis says.
+A detailed psychological profile written by Israeli experts says that Hassan Nasrallah “deeply fears“ a military attack by the IDF.
+The 2006 Lebanon War had a profound effect on the Hezbollah leader and dented his confidence in predicting Israel’s moves, the in-depth analysis says.

 The full names of the authors who wrote the new report are classified.
 They are identified only by their titles and first names, IDF Colonel Guy and Dr. Keren.